Introduction to MySQL encryption

 ALTER TABLESPACE mysql ENCRYPTION = ‘N’;

-Do remember that for allowing or restricting encryption for the mysql system, tablespace needs the privileges for CREATE TABLESPACE on all tables in the database shown in the instance, i.e. CREATE TABLESPACE on *.* in MySQL.
+Remember that for allowing or restricting encryption for the mysql system, tablespace needs the privileges for CREATE TABLESPACE on all tables in the database shown in the instance, i.e., CREATE TABLESPACE on *.* in MySQL.

 Whenever the option ENCRYPTION is stated in a query, CREATE TABLE or ALTER TABLE, it is documented in the table column CREATE_OPTIONS INFORMATION_SCHEMA.TABLES.
-We can check the column to verify tables which stays in encrypted file-per-table tablespace:
+We can check the column to verify tables that stay in encrypted file-per-table tablespace:

 SELECT TABLESCHEMA, TABLENAME, CREATE_OPTIONS FROM INFORMATION_SCHEMA.TABLES WHERE CREATE _OPTIONS LIKE ‘%ENCRYPTION’;